it-innovation/sam/doc/basics.rst

 So, this tells us that <user>'s `test()` method called <file>.get() because it got back <file> when it called <dataProvider>'s `newFile` method.

+Note that there may be many ways that something could be true.
+The SAM debugger displays one example showing how it could happen.

 Saving a baseline
 -----------------